mmazzarolo/mmazzarolo.com/content/blog/2020-10-24-adding-react-native-web/index.md

 yarn add customize-cra react-app-rewired
 ```

-Then create a `config-overrides.js` file at the root of your project.
+Then, create a `config-overrides.js` file at the root of your project.
 It will be used by `react-app-rewired` + `customize-cra` to apply customizations to Create React App:

 ```js
 const webpack = require("webpack");